CGN pepper collection

-Capsicum species in the CGN collection are diploid and have 24 chromosomes.
-The part of the Genus Capsicum which is used for cultivation and breeding, can be divided in three complexes:
+The genus Capsicum consists of 40 species.
+Capsicum species in the CGN collection are diploid and have 24 chromosomes (2n=2x=24).
+A few non-domesticated species with 2n=2x=32 are known.
+The part of the genus which is used for cultivation and breeding, can be divided in three complexes:

 annuum complex (C. annuum, C. chinense, C. frutescens, C. galapagoense)

-The Dutch breeding companies assist in the regeneration of pepper.
-Some accessions which are difficult to regenerate are put in isolation cages with bumble bees for pollination.
+Breeding companies, organized in Plantum NL, assist in the regeneration of pepper.
+Accessions which are difficult to regenerate are put in isolation cages with bumble bees for pollination.
 During the growing season plants are monitored by the Dutch Plant Health Service for seed borne diseases in order to prevent seed contamination.

 Characterization of fruit vegetables takes place during regeneration.
 Almost all accessions have been morphologically described.
 Until 2006 about 30 descriptors were used for each crop.
 Since 2006 the fruit vegetables are characterized by minimum descriptors developed by the ECPGR Working Groups.
 The minimum descriptor lists consist of about ten descriptors per crop and can be found at the ECPGR Solanacaeae webpage.
 All characterization data are made available on-line and in downloadable files.
 The collections are well photo-documented, many pictures of (un)ripe fruits, plant and flowers are available.
 When necessary new pictures will be taken during regeneration and added to the CGN website.

-Genetic analyses with AFLP, RAPD and ISSR marker systems were used to determine genetic variation and phylogenetic relationships within Capsicum annuum (Kochieva et al.), C. frutescens, C. chinense and C. baccatum (Rhyzhova et al., 2008).
-Results have been used in rationalising the collection.
+Genetic analyses with AFLP, RAPD and ISSR marker systems were used to determine genetic variation and phylogenetic relationships within Capsicum annuum (Kochieva et al. 2004, C. frutescens, C. chinense and C. baccatum (Rhyzhova et al. 2008).
+The results obtained from these studies have been used to rationalise the collection.